|Mountain view on a rare cloudy day.|

 |Is this a weather ball I shot from a distance?|

-We hope to get as much of this “work” completed shortly after we arrive to leave us ample time to focus on our interests in culture and in taking photos of the extraordinary scenery and wildlife that Costa Rica offers in abundance.
+We hope to get as much of this “work” completed shortly after we arrive to leave us ample time to focus on our interests in culture and take photos of the extraordinary scenery and wildlife that Costa Rica offers in abundance.

 |Mountains surround the Las Vegas valley.|